HiPERCAM/hipercam/README.rst

          Python's numerical data package.
 Highly likely you will have it, but note that you need at least version 1.12 to provide `numpy.flip`.

+  scipy :
+         Scientific software for Python, closely linked to numpy.

   trm.pgplot :
          my own Cython-ised wrapper for PGPLOT which I wrote specifically